-In 1950, five years after the founding of the United Nations, world population was estimated at nearly 2.6 billion people.
+In 1950, five years after the founding of the United Nations, world population was estimated at around 2.6 billion people.
 According to UN estimates, it reached 5 billion on 11 July 1987 and hit 6 billion on 12 October 1999.
-Now, just over 10 years later, it is approximately 7 billion.

 This continuing, rapid expansion of the human footprint on what has increasingly come to seem a small planet, has serious implications for nearly all aspects of life.
 Issues relating to health and ageing, mass migrations and urbanization, demand for housing and inadequate food supplies, access to safe drinking water, and so much more.

 Rapidly increasing population exacerbates existing problems, such as transnational crime, economic interdependency, climate change, the spread of diseases such as HIV/AIDS and various other pandemics, and such social issues as gender equality, reproductive health, safe motherhood, human rights, emergency situations, and so much more.

 The United Nations system has long been involved in addressing these complex and interrelated issues – notably, through the work of the UN Population Fund (UNFPA) and the UN Population Division.
 In addition, the UN Statistics Division produces a vast amount of reliable information relevant to this work.

 The Population Division pulls together information on such issues as international migration and development, urbanization, world population prospects and policies, and marriage and fertility statistics.
 It services UN bodies such as the Commission on Population and Development, and supports implementation of the Programme of Action adopted by the 1994 International Conference on Population and Development (IPCD) In the context of the UN Millennium Development Goals, it produces three indicators under the target of universal access to reproductive health –– namely the contraceptive prevalence rate, the adolescent birth rate and the unmet need for family planning (the latter with UNFPA).